yilmazbahadir/yilmazbahadir.github.io/new-nem-testnet.md

 For the development and testing purposes, options are:

-1. installing [Docker Desktop](https://www.docker.com/products/docker-desktop/) which has a built-in Kubernetes support (this option is also installing kubectl for you)
+1. (recommended) installing [Docker Desktop](https://www.docker.com/products/docker-desktop/) which has a built-in Kubernetes support (you just need to enable K8s in the settings and it will also install kubectl for you)
 2. install Docker, [minikube](https://minikube.sigs.k8s.io/docs/start/) and [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) separately.

 For production purposes, the options are: